-- (i) Resolution 4, Mr Lee Wan Lik, if re-elected, will remain as Managing Director and a Member of the Nominating Committee. - (ii) Resolution 5, Michael Yap Kiam Siew, if re-elected, will remain as Chairman of the Remuneration Committee and a Member of the Audit Committee and a member of the Nominating Committee. - (iii) Resolution 7, if passed, will authorize the Directors of the Company to allot and issue shares and convertible securities in the capital of the Company up to an amount not exceeding 50% of the total number of issued shares of the Company (excluding treasury shares), of which up to 20% may be issued other than on a pro-rata basis to the shareholders of the Company.
-The Company cannot rely on the authority given under Resolution 7 for an issue of convertible securities if the maximum number of shares to be issued upon conversion cannot be determined at the time of issue of the convertible securities. - (iv) Resolution 8, if passed, will authorize the Directors to offer and grant options in accordance with the provisions of the Azeus Employee Share Option Scheme (the "Scheme") and to allot and issue shares under the Scheme up to an amount not exceeding 15% of the total number of issued shares (excluding treasury shares) of the Company from time to time.
+- (i) Resolution 2, the Company intends to pay the dividend before 31 December 2013 and will announce the books closure date closer to such payment date. - (ii) Resolution 4, Ms Lam Pui Wan, if re-elected, will remain as Executive Director. - (iii) Resolution 5, Professor Chan Ching Chuen, if re-elected, will remain as Chairman of the Nominating Committee and a Member of the Audit Committee and a member of the Remuneration Committee. - (iv) Resolution 7, if passed, will authorize the Directors of the Company to allot and issue shares and convertible securities in the capital of the Company up to an amount not exceeding 50% of the total number of issued shares of the Company (excluding treasury shares), of which up to 20% may be issued other than on a pro-rata basis to the shareholders of the Company.
+The Company cannot rely on the authority given under Resolution 7 for an issue of convertible securities if the maximum number of shares to be issued upon conversion cannot be determined at the time of issue of the convertible securities. - (v) Resolution 8, if passed, will authorize the Directors to offer and grant options in accordance with the provisions of the Azeus Employee Share Option Scheme (the "Scheme") and to allot and issue shares under the Scheme up to an amount not exceeding 15% of the total number of issued shares (excluding treasury shares) of the Company from time to time.